SkyKings-Guild/Guides/guides/mining.md

 For example Mining Speed Boost ablity has 300% boost for 20 sec and with blue cheese it becomes 400% boost for 25 sec.
 This upgrade is big because it allows to get to another tick of blocks or to insta mining threshold of certain blocks.

-You can perform a blue cheese swap to gain benefits of blue cheese omlette without having it on main drill.
+You can perform a blue cheese swap to gain benefits of blue cheese omelette without having it on main drill.
 Here is how you can do it,

-1. Get Blue Cheese omlette on any ther drill (ANY DRILL WORKS!)
+1. Get Blue Cheese omelette on any drill (ANY DRILL WORKS!)
 2. Do the following swap with hotkey Main drill -> Blue Cheese Drill -> Main drill
 3. There is only 1s  window to perform that swap as the server will take time to update your mining stat
-4. This is done to get combined benefit of blue cheese goblin omlette and Sunny side goblin omelette combined for the Mining speed boost duration.
+4. This is done to get combined benefit of blue cheese goblin omelette and Sunny side goblin omelette combined for the Mining speed boost duration.

 To conclude, there's so much I could go into detail on but I'm going to provide some resources to help you as these guides are already so good there's no reason to just repeat them.
 These are sort of in order of which you should be